Chapter 4:

 And here I was, barely an hour into this bizarre new world, standing utterly exposed beneath one.

-I gulped, staring at the beast above me.
-And yet, strangely, there was not a single commotion flaring through the household.
+I gulped, staring at the beast above.
+Yet, strangely, there was no commotion in the household.

 No panicked screams.